Norway Rat Control: Protect Your Home

 Wary of strangers and nocturnal by nature, Norway rats tend to remain out of sight during daytime hours.
 Nevertheless, the rodents often leave behind telltale signs of their presence.
 Evidence of a Norway rat infestation includes droppings, which typically measure between one-half and three-fourths of an inch long.
 The gnawing rodents may also leave holes or teeth marks in objects made of plaster, plastic, soft metal, and wood.
 Other indicators of an infestation include footprints and runways created by the tendency of Norway rats to travel the same path when outside the nest.
 Norway rats living within wall voids often produce audible squeaking noises and gnawing sounds.

-New England residents can prevent Norway rat infestations by storing food securely, cleaning up spills thoroughly, disposing garbage properly, and removing piles of debris from around their home or building.
+Residents can prevent Norway rat infestations by storing food securely, cleaning up spills thoroughly, disposing garbage properly, and removing piles of debris from around their home or building.
 Homeowners should also seal any holes around and keep outdoor vegetation away from the structural foundation of indoor structures to eliminte cover/harborage for foraging Norway rats.
 Severe infestations often prove difficult to handle and frequently require the services of a pest control professional with experience in dealing with Norway rats.